 Astragalus is an herb used in Chinese Traditional Medicine.
 Among other things, it is said to regulate the immune system, and is used for kidney disease, diabetes, and high blood pressure.

 You can do your own research, with the recommendation that you discuss taking any "medicines"-- alternative or otherwise-- with a trusted health and wellness person.
-In Courtenay we have several: as well as physicians and other allopathic medical personnel, there are well-regarded naturopaths, and even a much-esteemed, albeit controversial, compounding pharmacist and traditional herbalist who is well aware of herbs and "supplements" and many other aspects of natural and orthodox western health provision.
+In Courtenay we have several: as well as physicians and other allopathic medical personnel, there are well-regarded naturopaths, and was at one time even a much-esteemed, albeit controversial, compounding pharmacist and traditional herbalist who was well aware of herbs and "supplements" and many other aspects of natural and orthodox western health provision.

-Here is the recipe for today's delicious Tropical Green Smoothie with a Touch of the Ayruvedic:
+Here is the recipe for today's delicious Tropical Green Smoothie with a Touch of the Ayurvedic:

 Whirl the following up in a high speed blender, or in smaller batches in a regular blender for 2-4 servings: